mattjr/syntheticcv/readme.md

 # some models available online

-we could enrich our synthetic scene using existing 3D models
+we could enrich our synthetic scenes using existing 3D models

 archive3D.net archibase.co

-website listing most webstite with a short descritpion :
+website listing most websites that offer 3D models with a short description :
 	http://en.wikibooks.org/wiki/Blender_3D:_Noob_to_Pro/Sources_of_free_3D_models

 http://www.blender-models.com/
-	not many model in total (392items), and very few interesting for us
+	not many models in total (392items), and very few interesting for us

 http://blender-archi.tuxfamily.org/Models#Chair
 	quite a few furniture models, no scenes